Experts say that it is unlikely that South Korea will directly supply weapons to Ukraine due to legal hurdles.

 This was done by supplying ammunition to Ukraine, namely 155mm artillery rounds, indirectly via the U.S. The U.S. supplies Ukraine with shells from their stockpiles and South Korea provides replacements for the U.S.

-The U.S., Europe and other nations have struggled with ramping up production at the rate required to fuel Europe’s biggest land war since War II.
+The U.S., Europe and other nations have struggled with ramping up production at the rate required to fuel Europe’s biggest land war since World War II.
 This means that the limiting factor for South Korea is not how many it can send but rather how many others can produce.

 What else can South Korea indirectly provide?